WhitestormJS/whitestormjs.github.io/src/pages/docs/meshes/polyhedron.md

 ---

-`WHS.Polyhedron` is a simple class, it extends `WHS.Shape` and inherits all it's methods.

 In elementary geometry, a **polyhedron** is *a solid in three dimensions with flat polygonal faces, straight edges and sharp corners or vertices*.